ystia/forge/org/ystia/alien/docker/README.md

 # Alien4Cloud Tosca Node Template

 This TOSCA type allows to deploy an Alien4Cloud docker container.
+The Alien4Cloud component requires connection to a Yorc component in order to create and configure a Yorc orchestrator.

 The docker image should be available in dockerhub, or other Docker registry.